odunola499/bundle/README.md

-# Bundle: Your Go-To for LLM Workbench
+# Bundle: An LLM Workbench

 Bundle is a modular and extensible PyTorch-based workbench for building and experimenting with transformer-style neural networks and their building blocks.
 It's designed to be easy to use and modify, allowing you to quickly prototype and test new ideas.